aknuds1/befaco-spring-reverb/muzhack/instructions.md

 |2 |1M |Brown,Black,Black,Yellow,Brown |R105, R107|

 ### DIODES
-Solder diodes respecting the polarity.
-Black line on the diode must be in the same place as white line on the diode PCB silkscreen.
+Solder the diodes respecting the polarity.
+The black line on the diode must be in the same place as the white line on the diode PCB silkscreen.

 |Qty |Value |Name on PCB|
 |----|------|-----------|